Tesla FSD 'Assertive' mode pulled for performing illegal rolling stops

 Report incident ๐ฅ | Improve page ๐ | Access database ๐ข

-Tesla's 'Full-Self-driving' beta test has an 'Assertive' mode that may perform rolling stops.
+Tesla's 'Full-Self-driving' beta test has an 'Assertive' mode that may illegally perform rolling stops.
 Rolling stops are generally considered illegal under US law.

-FSD profiles were included in Tesla's October 2021 10.3.1 update.
+Assertive was included in Tesla's October 2021 10.3.1 update.
 The previous update had been pulled two days after testers complained about false crash warnings and other bugs.

 Operator:ย